PEM--/asv-la-soiree/devops.md

 cat ~/.ssh/id_rsa.pub
 # These 2 last commands should return the exact same key
 ```
+> I've been tricked by some `ssh-user-agent` issue there.
+Docker wasn't reporting
+  any issue even in debug mode and was just exiting with a default error code.
+  So, be careful that your public key is exactly the same on your local machine,
+  your VM and your production host.

 Next and still on the same terminal session, we declare our production host :
 ```sh